-If you have household contents insurance you are usually responsible for any loss or damage that occurs when you allow someone onto the premises.
-You may want to be present when the If you are not given lessor or agent enters, to ensure the security of your goods.
+If you have household contents insurance, you are usually responsible for any loss or damage that occurs when you allow someone onto the premises.
+You may want to be present when the lessor or agent enters to ensure the security of your goods.
 You can raise this issue with your lessor when negotiating a reasonable time for entry.

-to allow the person to enter the premises.
+If you are not given the correct entry notice, you do not have to allow the person to enter the premises.